ECS Toyota Young Investigator Fellowship Rules

 Materials

 Required nomination materials include a completed nomination form.
-Optional materials include the candidate’s curriculum vitae, publications list, or other pertinent information that supports and strengthens the candidate’s nomination.
+Optional materials include the candidate’s curriculum vitae, publications list, or other pertinent information supporting and strengthening the candidate’s nomination.

 Selection

-The deliberations of the fellowship subcommittee are carried out as considered appropriate by its chairman.
+The deliberations of the fellowship subcommittee are carried out as its chairman considers appropriate.
 The subcommittee determines, by the affirmative votes of at least four of its members, whether the list of nominees includes any suitably qualified candidates for the fellowship.
 The subcommittee selects at least one candidate from those so qualified, also by the affirmative votes of at least four of its members, to recommend to the Education Committee as the fellowship recipient.

-Upon the Board of Directors’ approval of the nominee submitted by the Education Committee, the president of the Society informs the intended recipient of this action, and determines whether the requirements governing acceptance of the fellowship will be met.
-If exceptions to the requirements are requested, the president may ask for approval by the ECS Executive Committee.
+Upon the Board of Directors’ approval of the nominee submitted by the Education Committee, the ECS President informs the intended recipient of this action and determines whether the requirements governing acceptance of the fellowship will be met.
+If exceptions to the requirements are requested, the President may ask for approval by the ECS Executive Committee.

 Timeline: